efarish/portfolio/mobile/kivy_gps_tracker/README.md

 * CI/CD using CodePipeline
 * HTTP and WebSocket API Gateways
 * AWS Lambda functions including an API Gateway Authorizer
+* Using Docker images for Lambda and ECS code.
 * ECS integration with API Gateway
 * Using SQLAlchemy for SQLite persistence
 * A Kivy mobile app send GPS location info to the web service